Sado Island: Weather and climate

-Affected by the warm Black Current that passes through the Sado waters, the winter in Sado Island is warmer than that in Niigata Prefecture and with less snow.
+Influenced by the warm Tsushima Current that passes through the Sado waters, the winter in Sado Island is warmer than that in Niigata Prefecture and with less snow.
 In summer, due to the influence of ocean, the temperature difference between day and night is smaller than that of Niigata Prefecture, and is cooler than that of Niigata Prefecture.
 However, the Aikawa area on the northwestern side of the Ōsado range are affected by the monsoon blowing from the northwest and the temperature is higher.
 Precipitation on Sado Island is mainly concentrated in the end of the East Asian rainy season and early winter, and there is less precipitation than in Niigata Prefecture.
 When the low air pressure and typhoons pass through the Sea of Japan, Sado Island often suffers from Foehn wind, raising the temperature sharply.
 Located at the junction of the warm and cold current, Sado City enjoys diverse plants and rich aquatic resources.